Geometry of hyperfields: Algebraic geometry over hyperrings

-The following is proven in \cite{lorscheid2016remark} in the classical setting and a similar proof as in \cite[Theorem A]{lorscheid2016remark} proves the following:
+The following in the classical setting is proven in \cite{lorscheid2016remark}, and one may apply a similar argument in \cite[Theorem A]{lorscheid2016remark} to prove the following:

-\begin{pro} With the above notations, if $X$ is an affine scheme and $H$ is a hyperfield equipped with topology, then affine topology and fine Zariski topology agree on $X(H)$. \end{pro}
+\begin{pro} With the above notations, if $X$ is an affine scheme and $H$ is a hyperfield equipped with topology, then the affine topology and the fine topology agree on $X(H)$. \end{pro}

-Fine Zariski topology is functorial in the following sense.
+The fine topology is functorial in the following sense.

-\begin{pro} Let $f:Y \to X$ be a morphism of schemes and $H$ be a hyperfield with topology.
-Then the induced map, $f(H):Y(H) \to X(H)$ is continuous, where $Y(H)$ and $X(H)$ are equipped with fine Zariski topology. \end{pro} \begin{proof} The same argument as in \cite[Proposition 2.1]{lorscheid2016remark} shows the result. \end{proof}
+\begin{pro} Let $f:Y \to X$ be a morphism of schemes and $H$ be a topological hyperfield.
+Then the induced map, $f(H):Y(H) \to X(H)$ is continuous, where $Y(H)$ and $X(H)$ are equipped with the fine topology. \end{pro} \begin{proof} The same argument as in \cite[Proposition 2.1]{lorscheid2016remark} shows the result. \end{proof}

-\begin{pro} Let $X$ be a scheme and $H$ be a hyperfield with topology such that $H-\{0_H\}$ is open.
+\begin{pro} Let $X$ be a scheme and $H$ be a topological hyperfield.
 If $\{U_i\}$ is an affine open covering of $X$.
 Then $\{U_i(H)\}$ is an open covering of $X(H)$. \end{pro} \begin{proof} The standard argument, as in the proof of \cite[Theorem B]{lorscheid2016remark}, reduces our proposition to the case when $X$ is affine, say $X=\Spec A$.
 We may also assume that $U_i$ is a basic open subset $D(f_i)$ of $X$ for some $f_i \in A$.
-In this case, since affine topology agrees with fine topology, we may further assume that $X(H)$ and $U_i(H)$ are equipped with affine topology.
-In this case, we have
+In this case, since the affine topology agrees with the fine topology, we may further assume that $X(H)$ and $U_i(H)$ are equipped with the affine topology.

-But, since $H-\{0_H\}$ is an open subset of $H$, \eqref{opencondition} is an open condition, i.e., $U_i(H)$ is an open subset of $X(H)$.
-It is also clear that $\{U_i(H)\}$ is a covering of $X(H)$.
-This completes the proof. \end{proof}
+Now, for each $f \in A$, let $\alpha:A \to A_f$ be the localization.
+One can easily see that following is an injection: